FoxMoss/WispServerCpp/README.md

 A C++ project implementing the [wisp protocol](https://github.com/MercuryWorkshop/wisp-protocol), a minimal overhead websocket proxy.

 This was made to take full advantage of the low overhead of the protocol by reducing memory usage compared to the author's implementation in python.
+The repo also has UDP support and better error error handling then the original implementation.

 ## Usage